ATacoDev/SE-320/Onboarding.md

 ## About our project 😊

 We are building an educational game for elementary-aged students.
 There are sub-sections of the game that contain a mini-game per subject.
-These games are intended to help educate students while creating fun and engaging games.
-The app will be built using Unity and C#.
+These games are intended to help educate students while being both fun and engaging.
+The app will be built using Unity and C#, and will currently only run on PC.

 ---